shrutikapoor08/learning-graphql/_posts/2020-10-1-GraphQL-misconceptions.md

 title: GraphQL Misconceptions
 ---

-In this blog post, I want to answer some common misconceptions and questions asked about GraphQL.
+In this blog post, I answer some common misconceptions and questions asked about GraphQL.

 ## How do you benefit from GraphQL on the front end?
 As a Front End Engineer, I like working with a GraphQL API for the following reasons: